christophermanahan/wejay/README.md

 ## VOTING

-**Voting Rules**
+### Voting Rules

+**I. Eligibility**
-  1. Users can vote for the current song or songs in the top ten.
-Voting increases or decreases a song's
+  * Users can vote for the current song or songs in the top ten.
-     ```vote_priority``` and increments or decrements the DJ points of whomever suggested it.
+  * Voting increases or decreases a song's `vote_priority` and increments/decrements the DJ points of whomever suggested it.
+  * Users cannot vote for their own songs.

+**II.
+Allottment**
-  2. A user starts with 5 votes, which are are replenished each time the current song changes.
-The vote count is stored
+  * A user starts with 5 votes, which are are replenished each time the current song changes.
-     in local storage(not in Firebase) for simplicity.
-Users cannot vote for their own songs, or when they have 0 votes left.
+  * The vote count is stored in local storage (not in Firebase) for simplicity.

+**III.
+Song Removal**
-  3. If a song's net priority, ie ```vote_priority + time_priority``` meets the worst song threshold, it is removed.
+  * If a song's net priority, ie ```vote_priority + time_priority``` meets the worst song threshold, it is removed.
+  * Threshold changes dynamically and is equal to double the number of djs in a party.

+### Voting Methods

 **I. `onUpvote`**